joedski/tumblr-chaplin/README.md

 Tumblr Chaplin Base
 ===================

+> [They] were so preoccupied with whether they could that they didn't stop to think if they *should*. -Ian Malcolm

 This is a Tumblr theme which uses Chaplin to add dynamic functionality, allowing for themes with complex interaction, as well as complex ways to shoot yourself in the foot.